Holden Logo Meaning and History: Of Lions, Stones, and Wheels

 Holden Logo History and Evolution

-The business was passed to James’ son H J Holden but it continued to make saddles and associated products.
-The move into car production happened only in 1919 when Holden’s Motor Body Builders (HMBB) was established after Edward Wheewall Holden persuaded his father to shift from the saddlery business.
+The business was inherited by James’ son, H J Holden, but it continued its focus on saddle and related product manufacturing.
+The transition into automobile production only occurred in 1919 when Holden’s Motor Body Builders (HMBB) was established.
+This transformation was brought about by Edward Wheewall Holden’s persuasion of his father to shift from the saddlery business.

-It was also the time when the Australian government restricted motor car imports in order to support local automotive body building industry.
-Edward Holden signed an agreement to import chassis from General Motors and equip the same with locally produced bodies.
-It was a blessing and the business did very well in the coming years.
+This period also coincided with the Australian government’s restrictions on motor car imports, aimed at supporting the local automotive body-building industry.
+Edward Holden entered into an agreement to import chassis from General Motors and fit them with locally produced bodies.
+This move proved to be advantageous, and the business flourished in the following years.

-In 1931, Holden officially became part of General Motors following the acquisition of HMBB which was subsequently merged with General Motors (Australia) Limited.
+In 1931, Holden officially became a part of General Motors through the acquisition of HMBB, which was subsequently merged with General Motors (Australia) Limited.

 Holden Logo PNG Vector